google/vizier/README.md

 ## What is Open Source (OSS) Vizier?

-OSS Vizier is a Python-based interface for blackbox optimization and research, based on [Google Vizier](https://dl.acm.org/doi/10.1145/3097983.3098043), one of the first hyperparameter tuning services designed to work at scale.
+OSS Vizier ([paper](https://arxiv.org/abs/2207.13676)) is a Python-based interface for blackbox optimization and research, based on Google Vizier ([paper](https://dl.acm.org/doi/10.1145/3097983.3098043)), one of the first hyperparameter tuning services designed to work at scale.

 It consists of two main APIs: